-3.12.1 Access to competition grounds

-Horses that are not entered in the event are permitted on the grounds at the discretion of the OC.
+- 3.12.1 Access to competition grounds - Horses that are not entered in the event are permitted on the grounds at the discretion of the OC.

-3.12.2 Riding in competition, warm-up and exercise areas - refer to Annex D
+3.12.2 Riding in competition, warm-up and exercise areas - refer to Annex D a) competition rules apply once a competitor arrives at the event venue

-- a) access to arenas for the purpose of familiarisation is recommended.
+- a)b) access to arenas for the purpose of familiarisation is recommended.
 Access to competition arenas is at the discretion of the Chief Judge for the competition or the OC.
-Riding in or entering the competition arena without permission will entail elimination - b) the above rule applies also when competition arena(s) are erected on the day(s) preceding an event - c) where an arena is a permanent fixture this rule applies from the time the OC has deemed it to be a competition arena and this time should be publicly advertised - d) from twenty-four hours prior to the event starting, a horse may be ridden only by its nominated rider on the competition grounds.
+Riding in or entering the competition arena without permission will entail elimination - b)c) the above rule applies also when competition arena(s) are erected on the day(s) preceding an event - c)d where an arena is a permanent fixture this rule applies from the time the OC has deemed it to be a competition arena and this time should be publicly advertised - d)e) from twenty-four hours prior to the event starting, a horse may be ridden only by its nominated rider on the competition grounds.
 However, a groom may walk the horse on a long rein only.
-Grooms when riding must wear approved footwear (smooth sole with heel) and approved safety helmet with chin strap done up - e) all competitors are to be given equal warm-up time around the competition arena.
-Therefore, riders are not to enter the area around the competition arena until their start time - f) only horses entered in the event are permitted to use the warm-up area - g) any horse on the grounds that is not entered in the event is not permitted in the warm-up area (either ridden or led) until after the completion of competitions for that day - h) riders may not be led when mounted in the warmup area.
-Horses can be led into and out of the warmup arena but once in the warmup arena the groom is to take the horse off the lead line - i) a maximum duration of pre-competition warm-up or training of one hour is the standard; riders require permission from the Chief Steward (which will be granted only in exceptional circumstances) to extend a training session beyond one hour.
+Grooms when riding must wear approved footwear (smooth sole with heel) and approved safety helmet with chin strap done up e)f) all competitors are to be given equal warm-up time around the competition arena.
+Therefore, riders are not to enter the area around the competition arena until their start time f)g) only horses entered in the event are permitted to use the warm-up area

+- g)h) any horse on the grounds that is not entered in the event is not permitted in the warmup area (either ridden or led) until after the completion of competitions for that day - h)i) riders may not be led when mounted in the warmup area.
+Horses can be led into and out of the warmup arena but once in the warmup arena the groom is to take the horse off the lead line - i)) a maximum duration of pre-competition warm-up or training of one hour is the standard; riders require permission from the Chief Steward (which will be granted only in exceptional circumstances) to extend a training session beyond one hour.
 The warm-up or training session must include relaxation periods, they do not include walking on a loose rein, to or from stables, or for exercise prior to or post warmup.